Flights – finding the deal

 In a similar vein there are a bunch of Apps like Lastminute, GTFO, Secret Flying, Justfly, Hitlist, that send you notifications of ‘great deals’ and ‘price errors’.
 I have tried them all and they do not mesh well with my mode of travel (and really clutter up my mailbox).
 If I were to be living in one place, and planned to fly from that one town to random locations very regularly, I would absolutely use them.

-Just as with my insurance plans, ‘phone plans, hotel booking providers I spend a few hours twice a year doing an exhaustive comparison between my current choices and the other search engines, just to assure myself that the prices are in line with the competition.
+Just as with my insurance plans, ‘phone plans, hotel booking providers I spend a few hours once a year doing an exhaustive comparison between my current choices and the other search engines, just to assure myself that the prices are in line with the competition.